piafle3005/group3/use-cases/use-case-9.md

-# USE CASE: 9 Report of all the cities in a country organised by largest population to smallest.
+# USE CASE: 9 Report of all cities in a region organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information I want to create a report of all the cities in a country organised by largest population to smallest.
+As an employee that is working for an organisation that requires reporting on population information I want to create a report of all cities in a region organised by largest population to smallest.

 ### Scope